|P.O. Box 208042, Clinic Building-30

 - Imaging of epilepsy and cortical dysplasias

 AWARDS & HONORS:

-Gordon Sze, MD: Became President of the American Society of Neuroradiology, the world's premier neuroradiology society, in May 2014.
+Gordon Sze, MD: Held the position as President of the American Society of Neuroradiology, the world's premier neuroradiology society, in 2014.
 Dr. Sze directed the most successful annual ASNR 2014 meeting in Montreal.